tasdikrahman/tasdikrahman.me/_posts/2019-04-24-handling-singals-for-applications-in-kubernetes-docker.md

 and waits for 10 seconds before it sends a `SIGKILL` to the kernel which will then straight terminate the process, if the process hasn't terminated within that time frame.

-A `docker kill` will not let the container process an opportunity to stop gracefully, but will straight terminate the it.
+A `docker kill` will not give the container process, an opportunity to stop gracefully, but will straight ahead kill it.

 ## How kubernetes handles signals